rvsingh31/VidRecognizer/README.md

 # VidRecognizer

-## Perform Video Classification on UCF101 Dataset
+## Perform Video Classification and Action recognition on UCF101 Dataset

 This project aims at classifying videos and perform activity recognition over the dataset provided by [UCF](https://www.crcv.ucf.edu/data/UCF101.php).
 The dataset contains approximately 11K videos distributed as 101 actions.<br/>